Hoyer disappointed with Cubs’ COVID-19 vaccination rate

 Electronic tracing devices are eliminated, and fully vaccinated people who have close contact with someone with COVID-19 do not have to quarantine unless they exhibit symptoms.

-“The contact tracing thing is a big deal,” Hoyer said before Thursday’s game against Washington, “and I feel like when you have a positive case, but the people around you have been vaccinated, that takes away that contact tracing element to guys being out.
+”The contact tracing thing is a big deal,” Hoyer said before Thursday’s 5-2 victory over Washington, ”and I feel like when you have a positive case, but the people around you have been vaccinated, that takes away that contact tracing element to guys being out.
 And by not hitting the 85% we’re missing that.”

 MLB’s Tier 1 restrictions in place since last summer cover players, managers, coaches, bullpen catchers, team physicians, athletic trainers, physical therapists, and strength and conditioning coaches.